-Electronics Policy (Including Cell Phones)
+ELECTRONICS POLICY (Including Cell Phones)

 High Point Academy is not responsible for any misplaced, damaged, or stolen devices.
 Students may only use electronic devices/cell phones as directed by their teacher.
+Cell phones must be kept in backpacks at all times.
+Teachers may request smart watches are kept in backpacks if they become a distraction to the learning environment.